Jump to:

 with

 other hand beneath the exercising hand.
-Grab the putty and stretch it
+Grab the putty and

 by